hkalic/ZPL2FTP/README.md

 # ZPL2FTP
-Simple ZPL editor and send ZPL file to FTP server
+Simple example ZPL editor and ZPL file transfer to FTP server
+2do: LOAD label button

 ### After compile there should be:
 - ZPL_files/              - folder for ZPL files